bastelix/sommerfest-quiz/docs/operations/traefik.md

 # Traefik configuration

-The stack now relies on Traefik v2.x for edge routing.
+The stack now relies on Traefik v3.5 for edge routing.
 Static options live in `config/traefik/traefik.yml` and are mounted into the reverse proxy container by `docker-compose.yml`.
-The file defines the entry points (`web`, `websecure`, `traefik`), configures the ACME resolver, and enables the dashboard/API surface.
+The file defines the entry points (`web`, `websecure`, `traefik`), enables HTTP/3 on the secure entry point, enforces HTTPS via an entry point redirect, configures the default TLS profile, the ACME resolver, and enables the dashboard/API surface.
+JSON logs with filtered headers, a Prometheus metrics exporter, the ping health-check endpoint, and `serversTransport.maxIdleConnsPerHost` are all configured statically as well.
 Everything under `config/traefik/dynamic/` is loaded as a watched file provider.
 Two files ship with the repository:

 - `config/traefik/dynamic/middlewares.yml` – reusable security header and body
   limit middlewares.
+The HTTPS redirect middleware is kept for backwards compatibility with existing Docker labels even though the `web` entry point now performs a global redirect to `websecure`.
 - `config/traefik/dynamic/api.yml.tmpl` – routes the dashboard and API on entry point `traefik`.
 The insecure dashboard on port `:8080` is disabled, therefore a router must be published explicitly.
 Set `TRAEFIK_DASHBOARD_RULE` to expose the dashboard under a host rule and supply credentials via `TRAEFIK_API_BASICAUTH` to enforce HTTP basic authentication for both API and dashboard.

+The static configuration also defines a `tls.options.default` profile enforcing TLS 1.2 or newer, strict SNI handling, and modern curve preferences.
+Custom TLS options can be added alongside the default entry when specific routers require additional settings.
+Access logs are emitted as JSON (with common headers filtered) to make ingestion by structured log stacks easier.
+Prometheus metrics are exposed on the `traefik` entry point at `/metrics` and answer readiness queries via the ping handler on `/ping`.

 ## Default middlewares